William Moseley (actor)

 William Peter Moseley (born 27 April 1987) is an English actor.
-He is known for his portrayal of the fictional character Peter Pevensie in The Chronicles of Narnia (2005–2010) trilogy, which won him a Kids' Choice Award, in addition to nominations for a Saturn Award and a Young Artist Award.
+He is known for his portrayal of Peter Pevensie in The Chronicles of Narnia (2005–2010) trilogy, which won him a Kids' Choice Award, in addition to nominations for a Saturn Award and a Young Artist Award.
 He also played Prince Liam in the E! series The Royals (2015–2018).

 Early life

 Moseley was born on 27 April 1987 in the Cotswolds village of Sheepscombe, Gloucestershire.
 William has two younger siblings (a brother and a sister).
 Daisy Elizabeth Moseley was born in 1989 and Benjamin Hugh Moseley was born in 1992.
 He is the son of Juliette E. (née Fleming) and Peter A. Moseley, a cinematographer.
 Moseley attended Sheepscombe Primary School from September 1991 to July 1998, and then continued his education at Wycliffe College, also taking time off at Downfield Sixth Form, Stroud.

 Career

 Moseley began his career as an extra on the television film Cider with Rosie in 1998, when he was 11 years old.
 Several years later, casting director Pippa Hall who'd worked with him on Cider With Rosie recommended him for the role of Peter Pevensie in the fantasy film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe; eighteen months later, Moseley officially won the role and was cast.
 A blockbuster feature, the film was well received by both critics and audiences.
 For his performance, Moseley earned nominations for the Saturn Award for Best Actor and the Young Artist Award for Best Performance in a Feature Film (Comedy or Drama) – Leading Young Actor.
 Moseley reprised the role of Peter in the 2008 sequel, The Chronicles of Narnia: Prince Caspian, which earned positive reviews from critics, though it was not as commercially successful as its predecessor.
 For Prince Caspian, Moseley won Favorite Male Film Star from the Nickelodeon Kids' Choice Awards.
 He also earned a second Young Artist Award nomination, in the category of Best Cast.
 Moseley reprised the role of Peter a third time with a cameo in 2010's The Chronicles of Narnia: The Voyage of the Dawn Treader, despite the character's absence from the book of the same name.
 The Voyage of the Dawn Treader did not meet the same critical success as The Chronicles of Narnia's first two installments, although it did financially well in comparison to Prince Caspian.

 In 2013, Moseley starred as Daniel Lombardi in the action thriller film Run alongside Kelsey Chow.
 In 2014, Moseley played Anderl Gruber in the adventure drama The Silent Mountain, which follows a young Austrian soldier in World War I who fights his way through the Alps to rescue his first love and escape the impending explosion that will rock the mountain.